 We rated those that had a good pricepoint while still mantaining over 2,048 pressure sensitivity levels higher for beginner aritsts because this is the minimum requirement.

 We also chose those with a screen built-in that were at a good price as part of out list since the price range can vary.
 Brand name, pen nib funtionality, and overall design when we tested these were considered..

 A less expensive alternative to the wacom is the XP-Pen artist 12, which we cover in our review: Xp Pen Artist 12 2nd Gen

-We’re going to cover the best drawing tablets for new artists, beginner artists and even go over some intermediate and pro models for those beginners who plan to get serious with digital drawing or graphic design.
+We’re going to cover the best digital art tablets for new artists, beginner artists and even go over some intermediate and pro models for those beginners who plan to get serious with digital drawing or graphic design.

 1. Wacom Student Best Digital Art Tablet for Beginners

 ‘One’ by Wacom is a student is a highly popular, paperless Digital Art Tablet for beginners, specially created by Wacom for entry-level artists.
 And when Wacom, the leading brand for digital art tablets, creates a tablet, they never compromise on quality.